Cross-Border Data Transfers Explained

 To truly understand international data flow, you must grasp the concept of the subprocessor.
 A subprocessor is essentially a subcontractor for data.

 Imagine your company hires a dedicated email marketing agency to handle your newsletters.
 That agency is your direct primary vendor.
 However, the agency does not build their own servers.
 They rent server space from Amazon Web Services (AWS) to actually send the emails.
-In this massive chain, AWS acts as the subprocessor.
+In that chain, AWS acts as the subprocessor.

 Visualizing the Flow